YerbaSite/YerbaSite.github.io/_pages/about.md

 ### Bio

-Hi, I am an second year Ph.D. student in the School of Software at Shanghai Jiao Tong University.
-I'm grateful to be advised by Prof. Xiaodong Gu and Prof. Beijun Shen.
+Hi, I am an second year Ph.D. student in the [LLM for Software Engineering Lab (LLMSE)](https://base.sjtu.edu.cn/home/doku.php?id=start), affiliated with the School of Software at Shanghai Jiao Tong University in China.
+I'm grateful to be advised by [Prof. Xiaodong Gu](https://guxd.github.io/) and [Prof. Beijun Shen](https://base.sjtu.edu.cn/home/doku.php?id=mem:bjshen).

 I received my B.S. degree in Mathematics and Applied Mathematics from Shanghai University of Finance and Economics (SUFE) in 2022.